Enterprise-CMCS/macpro-mdct-carts/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added thorough tests.
 [Testing Doc](https://qmacbis.atlassian.net/wiki/spaces/CM/pages/2914025525/Test+Suite+and+Testing+Research)
 - [ ] Necessary analytics were added, or no new analytics were required
 - [ ] I have made corresponding changes to the documentation
-- [ ] I have assigned the PR to myself

 ## Reviewers Checklist (Two different people)